semaphoreci/semaphore/docs/docs/getting-started/faq.md

 If you are using Docker containers when performing tests, it's possible that, while the command itself runs instantly, the process will not be completely started, leading to certain endpoints not being available.
 Using a minimum `sleep 10` can help in this scenario.
 Cypress has a [wait-on](https://docs.cypress.io/guides/continuous-integration/introduction.html#Boot-your-server) module that provides similar functionality.

-If the test passed and fails randomly with the same commit SHA, then you might be facing a [flaky test](../using-semaphore/tests/flaky-tests).
+If the test passes and fails randomly with the same commit SHA, then you might be facing a [flaky test](../using-semaphore/tests/flaky-tests).

 ### Why my job is not starting?